top of page

 There is also a societal bias that says many founders and CEOs don't feel this kind of pressure because they are unfeeling jerks who are ego-driven and narcissistic.
 Many absolutely are.
 But those people are no more immune to being traumatized by fear than any other person.

-And this is not to mention all the empathic leaders, who deeply care about the stewardship of their responsibilities and feel leadership pain acutely (yes, there are many, I was one).
+And this is not to mention all the empathic leaders, who deeply care about the stewardship of their responsibilities and feel leadership pain acutely (yes, there are many).

 Either way, Horowitz is correct.
 We do not broadly discuss it.
-Until I wrote this article, I never even came across a concept of Leadership Trauma.
-Only leader depression and burnout, which I mentioned above, is not my experience of what it feels like, at all.
+Until I wrote this article, I never even came across a concept like Leadership Trauma.
+Only leader depression and burnout - which I mentioned above, is not my experience of what it feels like, at all.

 All of this is ironic, given our popular culture.
 Consider how many films, stories, and books are written about the terrible existential drama of fictional superheroes.
 There is almost always a crisis of mental health in every superhero story - a point where the hero's mental resilience is pushed to its absolute end.
 That becomes the spiritual core of every single superhero movie.